 I am thrilled that you are interested in becoming a parent mentor.
 I am so appreciative of your willingness to give your time and heart to helping the families of St. Jude.

-I would like to invite you to orientation that will be held at St. Jude Please meet in the Chili’s Care Center Lobby by 8:20 a.m. on your assigned date and we will take you to the meeting room from there.
+I would like to invite you to orientation that will be held at St. Jude.
+Please meet in the Chili’s Care Center Lobby at the indicated time on your assigned date and we will take you to the meeting room from there.
+You will receive an email in your St. Jude email account closer to the orientation date with more event details.
 Security will be expecting you and can give you parking instructions.
 We will provide a light breakfast and lunch along with snacks in the afternoon.

 This orientation will be comprised of two sets of mentors; Parents Assisting, Inspiring and Reassuring (PAIR) and Quality of Life (QoL).
 PAIR mentors will be matched with newly diagnosed families at the beginning of treatment while QoL mentors will be matched with families who are on palliative care or after the death of their child.
 The training will be the same, though there may be specific policies and training materials that might pertain to one gtoup more than the other.
 Please keep this in mind.